gautam-sabnis/xaringan_gh/README.md

 # xaringan_gh

-A example repo to demonstrate how to host xaringan slides on github page
+An example repo to demonstrate how to host xaringan slides on github page

 ## How to use: